netspective-labs/ugc/README.md

 - Contribution Session: Represents user activity with authentication and user agent details.
 - Contribution Reaction: a `like` or other reaction to a contribution.
+- TODO: Multi-tenancy capabilties
 - TODO: Contribution Folksonomy: tagging and other organizing capabilities.
+- TODO: Annotation integration with Hypothes.is.
+- TODO: Feature flags and configuration management

 ### Persistence Strategies